-Is it ok to have these feeling?
+Is it ok to have these feelings?
 It’s always ok to have any feelings as they are there for a reason -to give you information.
 There is more going on.
 Much more.
-So get it off your chest..confidentially.
-Then process those emotions.
+So get it off your chest.. but with someone you trust (like a stepfamily coach) Then process those emotions.
 Once they are released then they won’t get buried and come out when you least expect them and when you least want them to.
 Denying they exist will cause MORE problems.
 Shame and self blame increase resentment.
 So stop, take a pause, and figure out, is it the child you hate or their behaviours?
 Likely it’s the behaviours.
 So you don’t really hate them but what it is that they are doing or not doing, and how that behaviour impacts your home.

 Now, let’s look at those behaviors that you detest so much.
-If you understand what’s underneath those annoying behaviours I guarantee you’ll find compassion.
-If not for them then for yourself knowing not to take it personally.
+If you understand what’s underneath those annoying behaviors compassion and grace comes easier.
+If not for them then for yourself, knowing not to take it personally.
 Here are some things that might help shift that perspective and help you separate the deed from the doer.

 First, your stepkids have been influenced from birth by other people who’s values, morals, and opinions of how children should be raised may look very different from yours!
 Most parents raise their children in much the same way as how they were raised.
 If your parents were physical disciplinarians likely you will be too.
 Most people don’t consciously think about how they will parent their children.
 “It’s how I was raised and I turned out ok”.
 For first time families , this can take some negotiation if parenting styles are different.
 It’s compromise and conversation.
 But for stepmoms, those rules of engagement for handling minor infractions to major let downs were created by other people for personal reasons.
 Then these rules of engagement are often not shared or negotiated with the stepmom because they are “just the way things are done because they’ve always been done that way”.
 It feels like you have no say.
 And when it’s time to renegotiate the stepmom is not likely part of the negotiations.
 And it’s likely “worked” for them so why change that?